Negotiators release $118 billion border bill as GOP leaders call it dead in the House

 Before the bill was unveiled, Biden vowed recently, while campaigning in South Carolina, he would sign it and shut down the border.

-The proposal directs the president to shut down border in moments of high migrant traffic
+The proposal directs the president to shut down the border in moments of high migrant traffic

 Sinema characterized the bill as ending "catch and release" policies.
 The bill would require those crossing the border illegally to be detained or immediately returned to Mexico, Sinema told reporters on Sunday.